My English Town

 - The store is open every day except holidays.

 You can see beautiful beaches wherever you look.

-- You can leave whenever you want.
+- You can sit wherever you like.

 There are walking paths that you can take.

 A path is like a road for people to walk on.
 Notice the following:

 - We walked on a path in the woods.